 Weddell seals are large and abundant Antarctic seals that have a circumpolar distribution.
 Photo-ID studies of marine mammals identify individuals using natural markings, nicks, notches and scars that are easily visible on their bodies, fins or flukes.
 Catalogs of photographs can establish a record of where/ when an individual was observed (and who they were with).
 In the long term, photo-ID studies can provide information on movements, habitat use, reproductive patterns and population size.
-We are establishing a photo-ID catalogue for weddell seals and are using citizen scientists to collect photographs and build our catalogue.
-If you are interested in contributing to our weddell seal catalogue, see further information here.
+Our catalog is built from photos from citizen scientists, our field teams, expedition staff, and data records found on the internet and uses the natural markings on a seal’s ventral side as an identification marker.